yixiangD/few-shot-wbc-classification/README.md

-# Deep learning model for WBC classification
+# Deep learning model for WBC image classification
 ## Dataset:
 - Raw dataset (data/raw2/): WBC images with RBCs.
 We used *dataset-master* and *dataset2-master* in the [kaggle dataset](https://www.kaggle.com/paultimothymooney/blood-cells).
 - Masked dataset (data/masked/): WBC images with RBCs pixels removed.
 In addition to the raw images, we used the corresponding annotations from [BCCD_Dataset](https://www.kaggle.com/surajiiitm/bccd-dataset).